canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

    [this link](https://github.com/canfar/openstack-sandbox/blob/master/doc/OpenStack_identity.md#basic-setup)
    for details.

-6. **Grant admin role to admin user on default domain**
+6. **Setup admin domain and a cloud admin**

-   It's probably a good idea to make the admin account an admin (role) on the entire default domain.
+   [This guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html) describes the process of setting up delegated administrators for each domain.
+Key to this setup is the creation of a special **cloud admin** user, in an **admin domain**.
+Only this user, and *not* the default admin, can create new domains.
+Once this user/domain have been set up, the policy file for keystone is changed, after which the default admin user has no capabilities outside of the default domain.

-   First, obtain a project-scoped token:
+   Obtain a default admin token:
    ```
    $ ADMIN_TOKEN=$(\
    curl http://132.246.194.41:5000/v3/auth/tokens \